dimassibassem/modelerUI/Client/README.md

 ### Environment variables

 **VITE_API_ENDPOINT:** The URL of the API to use for the application.
-This is used to fetch the authentication strategy and the orders.
+This is used to fetch the authentication challenge and the orders.

 **SONARQUBE_URL:** The URL of the SonarQube server to use for the application.
 This is used to analyze the code.